googleapis/google-cloud-python/docs/language-usage.rst

 :doc:`gcloud-auth`.

-Assuming your environment is set up as described in that document, create an instance of :class:`~gcloud.language.client.Client`.
+Assuming your environment is set up as described in that document, create an instance of :class:`~google.cloud.language.client.Client`.

   .. code-block:: python